-A repository's Issues page lists all of the issues that Code Climate has found in your default branch.
-Issues are listed in descending order of remediation points, and can be filtered by category, plugin, and/or severity.
+A repository's Issues tab lists all of the issues that Quality has found in your default branch.
+Issues are listed in descending order of remediation time, and can be filtered by Category, Plugin, Severity, and Source.

-Clicking on the link below an issue will take you to the Code page for that file, where you can drill down into the details the individual issue.
+Clicking on the link below an issue will take you to the Code tab for that file, where you can drill down into the details for the specific issue.

 Issue Statuses

-In some cases, an issue that Code Climate identifies can benefit from additional manual assessment to validate or invalidate it.
-For these cases, Code Climate allows developers to mark any issue with one of 3 different statuses (confirmed, invalid, wontfix) as well as restoring the default status (open or new).
+In some cases, an issue that Quality identifies can benefit from additional, manual assessment to confirm its validity.
+For these cases, Quality allows developers to mark any issue with one of 3 different statuses (Confirmed, Invalid, Wontfix) as well as restoring the default status (Open or New).

-If pull request integration is enabled, marking a new issue as invalid or wontfix means the issue will not count toward the Code Climate new issue count on the pull request.
-Marking an issue as confirmed or new (or leaving the default status of new) means the issue will.
+If Quality's GitHub PR status integration is enabled, marking a new issue as Invalid or Wontfix means the issue will not count toward the new issue count on the pull request, and won't contribute to failing the status.
+Marking an issue as Confirmed or New (or leaving the default status of new) means the issue will result in a failing status.
 This allows developers to exercise their judgment into which issues should fail the Code Climate status of an open pull request.

 The full list of statuses and their meanings is below.